Dinas Rock Classic

 As mentioned the highest possible (and safe) jumps in the area are a maximum of 22ft-25ft which is more than enough for most groups, however if you have the urge to jump much higher then you may be interested in Coasteering which takes place in West Wales (2½ hrs from Cardiff), this location that has been used several times for the Red Bull International Cliff diving championships, jumps can go up to as high as 40ft!

-If you would like to arrange a booking for Canyoning, we require a minimum of four people per group.
+If you would like to arrange a booking for Canyoning in Wales, we require a minimum of four people per group.
 However, if you don’t have four people, don’t worry!
 We have plenty of open events you can join.